 The District of Columbia’s Compulsory/No-Fault Motor Vehicle Insurance Act requires every person applying for vehicle registration or a reciprocity sticker in the District to have valid DC vehicle insurance.
 You must maintain your vehicle insurance as long as your vehicle is registered.
 If you no longer have or intend to drive your vehicle, do not cancel your vehicle insurance until you return your vehicle tags to DC DMV.
 If you let your vehicle insurance lapse, you will be fined.
 If you have an insurance fine, you may be able to pay through a payment plan.
-To learn about an insurance lapse fee payment plan, click on the link below:

 While you have and drive your vehicle, you must maintain minimum, continuous, insurance liability coverage.
 The required minimums are shown in the table below: